 How long do the shares run for?
-The shares run every month from June through mid-September.
+The shares run every month from June through September.
 You have the option to choose whichever month you most love the flowers (i.e. peonies in June or dahlias in September).
 You also can choose multiple months to enjoy the changing flowers all summer long.
-Choosing multiple months also means you save money.
-Any order of 2+ months will receive 10% and all orders of 4 months will receive 15% off.

 How much does it cost and how big of a bouquet can I expect?
-Bouquets work out to be $20/week but signing up for multiple months means you will receive a discount--10% off for any 2+ months ordered, 15% off for all 4 months!
-Bouquets have 15-20 stems depending upon what is currently blooming.
+Bouquets work out to be $20/week & have 15-20 stems depending upon what is currently blooming.

-Why are your flowers so expensive?
+How do you determine your pricing?
 Our CSA is competitively priced compared to other bouquet CSAs in the area.
 We don't want to undercut other local growers.
 This is the true cost of flowers.
 Flowers are not cheap to produce.
 We grow exclusively cut flowers, and we need to cover our costs in order to continue growing flowers in the future.
 Your money is supporting a small scale, family owned and operated farm using organic and sustainable agricultural practices.
 All of these things contribute to a little bit higher price point then you might see at farmer's markets or roadside stands.

 How long can I expect a bouquet to last?
 Generally 5-7 days with proper cut flower care (i.e. getting them into water immediately, changing the water daily, etc).
 Some things such as zinnias, foxglove, and cosmos just don't have that long of a vase life (3-5 days) but they're so pretty we can't not add them into bouquets.
 Remove any stems that look wilted or sad as the week goes by!